MahilaAlmutairi/To-Do-List-App/README.md

 ## Description

 It is a mighty to-do app that makes you more productive.
-It’s as easy to use, and once you start ordering your day with it, you’ll wonder how you ever operated without it :wink:.\
+It’s as easy to use, and once you start ordering your day with it, you’ll wonder how you ever operated without it :wink:.

- ##Libraries and technologies used:
+ ## Libraries and technologies used:
 •	MVVM Architectural Pattern.\
 •	Jetpack libraries (Coroutines, Lifecycle, Navigation, and DataBinding).\
-•	Cloud Firestore.
 •	Room database

 ## Screenshots